One-Pixel Shortcut: on the Learning Preference of Deep Neural Networks: One-Pixel Shortcut

-Unlearnable examples (ULEs) are a kind of data protection method that uses error-minimizing (EM) noises \cite{huang2020unlearnable}.
+Unlearnable examples (ULEs) are a data protection method created by error-minimizing (EM) noises \citep{huang2020unlearnable}.
 Models trained on examples that are perturbed by those noises will get almost zero training error, but perform like random guessing on clean test data.
 Due to the imperceptibility of the noise, this method can prevent the abuse of data by some unauthorized users who attempt to train deep models for improper purposes, without affecting normal usage.
-Assume the clean example $x \in \mathbb{R}^{H \times W \times C} $ comes from distribution $\mathcal{D}_c$, and we want to use a generator model $f_g$ to craft the protective perturbation $\delta$, which is constrained by $L_p$ norm in order to guarantee the imperceptibility.
-The objective can be formulated as the following min-min problem:
+This bi-level problem can be solved by optimizing the inner minimization and the outer minimization alternately.
+It is proved that the perturbations belonging to the same class are well clustered and linearly separable \citep{yu2021indiscriminate}.
+Thus, EM provides easy-to-learn features which are closely interconnected with labels.